MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-table-security-roles.md

 Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the security roles they're assigned.
 In this article, you'll learn how to use management commands to [view existing security roles](#view-existing-security-roles) as well as [add and remove security roles](#add-and-remove-security-roles) on the table level.

 > [!NOTE]
->
-> * You must be an AllDatabasesAdmin, a Database Admin, or a Table Admin to assign table level security roles.
-> * A principal must have access on the database level to be assigned table specific security roles.
+> A principal must have access on the database level to be assigned table specific security roles.

+## Permissions

-> * For more information, see [role-based access control](access-control/role-based-access-control.md).
+You must be either a Table Admin on the specific table or a Database Admin to run these commands.
+For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## Table level security roles